Day 06: The Little Colorado River

 “It’s real fun when you’re sitting on the groover and you can feel the spray from the pee bucket on the side of your face,” David Perez announces as he returns to the beach where we’re loading boats.

 Which would be funnier if we didn’t have to row into this wind today.
 Wind is as much of a force here, almost, as the river itself–at least for a high-windage boat like these eighteen-foot rafts.
+On this note, the knowledge On Trolling Battery Advisor and how to choose the right one comes of great help, as it is the power of the battery against blowing winds.
 It’s blowing hard today, easily gusting 35 knots, and everything is either tied down or sailing away.
 Last night a couple of camp chairs landed in the fire, and this morning’s “clean” dishes are coated with sand.

 And it’s a headwind, of course, funneled right up the canyon as usual.
 With it come gray clouds and even a few scattered drops of rain.
 But as we finish getting the boats ready (breakfast is at 7:00, and we’re usually underway a little before 10:00 each morning after a frenzy of packing and strapping things down), the wild gusts die down to a breeze.
 A miraculous reprieve.
 The clouds, too, have passed as the front moved through, leaving blue skies overhead.
 When we shove off I’m in shorts and a T-shirt as usual.
 I have yet to put the rain fly on my tent.